FanaroEngineering/youtube_kbd_nav/README.md

         dart2js --csp -On -o build/content.dart.js web/content.dart
         ```
         - The `-O{0|1|2|3|4}` argument refers to the optimizations `dart2js` is allowed to do, the higher the more aggressive, which might cause problems.
 Refer to [`dart2js` docs][dart2js_docs] for more info.
+        - The `--csp` option: *disables dynamic generation of code in the generated output.
+This is necessary to satisfy CSP restrictions*.
+Check out the [`dart2js` docs][dart2js_docs] for more info.
 1. Pack it into a zip file.
     - For example, in Powershell:
         ```powershell